EventsNearMe/EventsNearMe/README.md

 ### User Stories
 - [x] User can create new comments on a particular event
 - [x] Presenting events in a calendar view
-- [x] User can tap on a cell to see more details about a particular event
+- [x] User can tap on a grid in calendar view to see more details about a particular event
+- [x] User can click to see the following month events in a calendar view

 ### Walkthrough GIF - Milestone 12